elusivecodes/FrostDateTime/README.md

 #### Difference

-The `difference()` method returns a new *DateInterval* representing the difference between two dates.
+Get the difference between two Dates.

 - `otherDate` can be either a *Date* object, *DateTime* object, a timestamp, date string, or an array of values matching the native *Date.UTC* method, and will default to the current timestamp.
 - `absolute` is a boolean indicating whether the interval will be forced to be positive, and will default to *false*.

+This method returns a new *DateInterval* object.

 ```javascript
 const diff = date.diff(otherDate, absolute);